JuliaKukulies/juliakukulies.github.io/publications.md

 ## Forthcoming (submitted or under review)

+Yu, H.,  Prein A.F., Qi, D., **Kukulies, J** and Wang, K. Kilometer-Scale Simulations Can Outperform Satellite Based Observations in Heavy Rainfall Characteristics.
+Submitted to *Bulletin of the AMS*.

 **Kukulies, J**, Lai, H.,  Curio, J., Feng, Z., Lin, C., Li, P., Sugimoto, S., Ou, T. and Chen, D. Mesoscale convective systems in the Third Pole region: Characteristics, Mechanisms and Impact on precipitation.
 Under review for *Frontiers in Earth Science*.